pkiraly/europeana-oai-pmh-client/README.md

     harvested records:     5000 / total records: 0 / last request took: 14.651s / total: 127.461s
     harvested records:     6000 / total records: 0 / last request took: 12.919s / total: 140.380s

+This log tells you how many records were harvested so far, how much each request took, and also the total time taken so far.
+Unfortunatelly the Europeana service doesn't implemented the optional `cursor` attibute, which would tell you the number of total records (I hope it will be implemented soon).
+At the time of writing this there are 44 725 946 records available via the Europeana API, I guess OAI-PMH server contains the very same number of records.

 Since it will take very long time I suggest to run in the background and use nohup, which lets you to log out and back in from and to the machine during the process.

     $ nohup php oai2json.php &